PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Five1.md

 - - -

 Breakfast was as delicious, if not more so, than the stew the previous evening: eggs, bacon, dark bread and butter.
 She sneaked what she could into her pocket; a saussage.
-There was no way to pocket her mashed potatoe, so she finished the lot.
+There was no way to put the mashed potatoe in her pocket so she finished the lot.
 Potatoe had never tasted so good.
 "Do you eat like this all the time?".

 "I try not to.", he replied, pushing his empty, tin plate forward.
 He cocked his chair on two legs to lean against the wall, instead of the chair's back.

 "You asked me where I was going?", relaxed against the wall.
 "I'm a travelling tailor, I just travel."

-Then, as if he had remembered something, he added, using his finger to accentuate: "And I do tailoring."
+Then, as if he had remembered something, he added: "And I do tailoring.", using his finger to accentuate.

 "What's tailoring?"; she felt she could ask him.

-Leaning forward, he replied mirthfully: "I thought you would never ask.
+Leaning forward, mirthfully: "I thought you would never ask.
 Let's go and show you tailoring."

 And he got up and walked towards the inn's door, beckoning Tom with his head; "Come on.", a jaunty walk.
 He was enjoying this.

 Outside, Tom stood ridiculously.
-Her arms were out straight and her legs apart.
-The Tailor worked under her arm, with pins in his mouth.
+Her arms out straight and her legs apart.
+The Tailor worked under her arm with pins in his mouth.
 "And I'll do something with your hair." he tried to say.

-"What are you doing?", the tone of desperation giving The Tailor a clue that she wanted more explanation than the word: 'tailoring'.
+"What are you doing?", the tone of desperation giving The Tailor a clue, she probably wanted more explanation than the word 'tailoring'.
 He took the pins out of his mouth.

-"I'm bringing your jumper in so it fits better round the shoulders, and waist.".
-After more pause, and a thinking face, he added: "I say fits better, but what I mean is: better than not fitting whatsoever."
+"I'm bringing your jumper in, so it fits better round the shoulders, and waist.", then he paused, pursing his lips, finally adding: "I say fits better, but what I mean is: better than not fitting whatsoever."

 She felt exposed standing like this, but she trusted what The Tailor was doing; it must be important for travelling.
-He sewed around each underarm, and similarly on her trousers.
+He continued to sew around each underarm, and similarly on her trousers.

-Drawing her away from a small pile of fabric, he sat her down, explaining: "Now to sort your hair out!".
+He drew her away, from the small pile of fabric she was now standing in, to sit her down and explained: "Now to sort your hair out!".
 She managed to look at what he had done to her jumper.
-It was less baggy, with a long thick stitch.
+It was less baggy, with a thick long stitch.
 It was well balanced against the other under-arm alteration.
 The excess length of trouser leg had been cut off and seamed, instead of roll-ups.
 However, between looks, her head possition was adjusted by a gentle hand.
 Sometimes, but not always, the touch was followed by the sound of snipping.

 "There...", and he brought a small mirror to her face.
 Her hair had defined steps, but was still shaggy.
-"Just a tidy.", he underplayed, and then he paused.
+"Just a tidy.", he underplayed, and then paused.
 For a moment, he almost looked like he was going to say something, but it passed.

 "That's good.", she said, instantly regretting the vocal impulse, moving her arms around.
 She was surprised at the lighter feeling.
 Kicking her legs she inspected each landing.
 Now her trousers covered her boots more.
 That was convenient.

-The Tailor looked at her expectantly.
-She nodded with the minimum of approval, but the girl's eyes said more.
-"The next town's not far, we'll make it before lunch.".
-He turned southwards: "It's got the third worst inn in the world.
+The Tailor looked at her expectantly, as if she was going to elaborate.
+But she nodded with the minimum of approval.
+The girl's eyes said more.
+"The next town's not far, we'll make it before lunch.", and he turned southwards: "It's got the third worst inn in the world.
 You have to see it to believe it.
 Lets go."

 They started walking.
 Suddenly, Tom had no idea what to expect.